This chapter has a few specific applications:

 SIX FOOT BALLOON

-The colon is fabulously extensible: it can expand up to five times its normal size when stuffed.
+The colon is fabulously distensible: it can expand up to five times its normal size when stuffed.
 Surgeons report expanded colons up to 12 inches in diameter, with a central opening the size of a pencil!
 (Tissue Cleansing p.
 27) Technicians who measure percent body fat on patients day after day begin to notice an odd fact: many people with almost normal body fat readings have enormous abdomens.
 Pregnant trucker Santa Clauses with skinny legs.
 Reason: it’s not fat.
 It’s a monster colon, packed with sludge to five times of its normal size, expanding outward.
 (Rich.
 Anderson) Actually makes sense – if it were otherwise, many people would be dead in their 20s because the colon walls would become so layered with sludge that there would be no passageway left for elimination.
 The colon would simply close up.

 Doing sit-ups?
 Trying to flatten that lower abdomen, and you aren’t really overweight?
 But it won’t get flat, right?
 It isn’t fat.
 Most likely it’s rotting food in the colon.
 How’s the elimination?
 Transit time?